cloudevents/spec/spec.md

 - Intermediaries MUST forward events of a size of at least 64 KByte.
 - Consumers SHOULD accept events of a size of at least 64 KByte.

-In effect, these rules will allow events of up to 64 KByte to be published and routed safely, with it being in any particular consumer's control, whether it wants to accept or reject events of that size due to local considerations.
+In effect, these rules will allow producers to publish events up to 64KB in size safely.
+Safely here means that it is generally reasonable to expect the event to be accepted and retransmitted by all intermediaries.
+It is in any particular consumer's control, whether it wants to accept or reject events of that size due to local considerations.

 Generally, CloudEvents publishers SHOULD keep events compact by avoiding to embed large data items into event payloads and rather use the event payload